 Not only natural-born children, but also adopted and stepchildren can immigrate through their parents if certain conditions are met.

-Here is when you can take this route to immigrate and when you cannot.
+Here is when a spouse or child can take the derivative visa route to immigrate and when they cannot.

 Having more than one person file a visa petition for an intending immigrant provides a potentially crucial backup plan.